How Long Should Your Web Pages Be? (Size Matters!)

 Once again, this is extremely rare, but… better safe than sorry!

-If you’ve annoyed Google by spamming people or using dodgy practices that go against its terms of service (like buying backlinks), this touchy search engine miiiiiiiiight have done one of these things to your website:
+If you annoyed Google by spamming people or using dodgy practices that go against its terms of service (like buying backlinks), this touchy search engine miiiiiiiiight have done one of the following to your website:

-Check your Google Search Console account: if you find a notice that mentions one of these three terms, it will also tell you the reason behind it (hint hint: that’s what you must fix).
+If you find a notice that mentions one of those 3 terms, it will also tell you the reason behind it (hint hint: that’s what you must fix)

-If yours is fairly slow, that’s probably why your website isn’t showing on Google.
+So, if yours is too slow, that’s probably why your website isn’t showing on Google.

-Run a Pingdom or Google speed test and implement the tips that you will receive within the report.
+Run a Pingdom or Google speed test, and implement the tips you receive within their reports

 6. It’s not optimised for phones

-Around one in two website visitors comes from phones (4).
-Is your small business website mobile friendly?
+Around 1 in 2 website visitors comes from phones.
+Is your business website mobile friendly?

-For example, if it involves static pages that force mobile users to zoom in just to read the text or buttons that are too large to click on with a thumb, it’s clearly not.
+For example, if it involves static pages (that force mobile users to zoom in just to read the text) or large buttons that are tricky to click on with a thumb, it’s clearly not.

-If Google realises that your current website visitors aren’t having a good time, it isn’t going to show it to many more. #Soz
+If Google realises your current website visitors aren’t having a good time, it isn’t going to show it to many more people.
+Sorry!

 What do I mean by that?

-Poor UX (user experience) can take different forms, but, for example, it can involve difficult navigation (dozens of pages linked in the main menu), videos that start playing automatically, long dropdowns in forms, etc.
+Poor UX takes different forms, but, for example, it could involve difficult navigation (like, dozens and dozens of pages linked in the main menu), loud videos that start playing automatically, long dropdowns in forms, etc.

-Consider getting honest feedback from friends or, even better, your target audience by asking them to navigate your website on their own.
+Consider getting some honest feedback from a few of your ideal clients, asking them to navigate your website on their own and finding out if there’s anything they struggle with

-You should also test your UX with a tool like Fivesecondtest, Optimizely, Crazy Egg, or UX Check.
+You can also test your UX with tools like Fivesecondtest, Optimizely, Crazy Egg, or UX Check

 8. It lacks authority and backlinks